 HES-APC and PEDW are administrative databases that contain information about all patient hospital admissions and are derived centrally from data submitted by the hospital that they were admitted to.
-Linking audit data to HES-APC/PEDW allows the audit to obtain additional information about patient outcomes such as emergency readmissions and stoma provision.
-The mode of admission (elective or emergency) and number of co-morbidities (reported according to the RCS Charlson co-morbidity score) are both derived from HES-APC/PEDW for use in risk-adjustment.
+Linking audit data to HES-APC/PEDW allows the audit to obtain additional information about patient outcomes such as emergency readmissions, returns to theatre, and stoma provision.
+The mode of admission (elective or emergency) and number of comorbidities (reported according to the RCS Charlson co-morbidity score) are both derived from HES-APC/PEDW for use in risk-adjustment.
 Ethnicity for patients diagnosed in Wales has been taken from PEDW.

-95% of patients undergoing major surgery at English trusts in the audit could be linked to HES-APC; the equivalent for Welsh patients and PEDW was 99%.
-Estimates for 30-day unplanned readmissions and 18-month stoma rates exclude those patients not linked to HES-APC/PEDW.
+In addition, both HES-APC and PEDW are now used to help identify patients who have received adjuvant chemotherapy (see Section 11).
+Over 98% of patients in the analysis dataset who underwent major surgery were eligible for linkage to HES-APC (England) or PEDW (Wales).
+Estimates for 30-day unplanned readmissions, unplanned return-to-theatre, and 18-month unclosed diverting ileostomy rate exclude those patients whose procedure could not be linked to HES-APC/PEDW.
 Risk-adjusted mortality estimates for patients not linked to HES-APC/PEDW relied on imputed data for co-morbidities and mode of admission (see Section 6).